Sam Worthington

 Sam Worthington in the movie 'Avatar'

 The filming took place under intense conditions.
 A twelve-hour day on set was considered short.
-It was usual to work eighteen hours five days a week.
-And if you couldn't perform your task at a high level, the director would instantly start shouting.
+Working eighteen hours five days a week was the norm.
+And if you couldn't perform at a high level, Cameron would instantly start shouting.
 And, as Worthington admitted, this was the best motivation.

 Sam Worthington on the set of 'Avatar'